Grow a butterfly garden in a smaller space

 - Get a butterfly field guide to discover which butterflies are visiting your patch

 - Find a comfy chair to sit out and watch the wildlife in

-- And start a plant wish list to make an even bigger, better butterfly container garden next year!
+- And start a plant wish list to make an even bigger, better butterfly garden next year!

 Find more information on attracting butterflies to your garden on the RHS website.

 Our award-winning retirement living communities offer beautifully landscaped gardens, perfect for relaxing, socialising and admiring the butterflies, bees and birds.
 These gorgeous green grounds are maintained for you to make life that bit easier, but it doesn't mean you have to relinquish your green thumb.
 Many of our retirement apartments come with patios and balconies - perfect for making your own butterfly garden, and some offer potting sheds and areas for gardening clubs to enjoy growing things in too.

 Want to take a look around?
 Browse our open days for events near you.
 Alternatively call our friendly team on 0800 201 4811 or use the contact us form to get in touch.